oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ```

 ##### `nodeSelector`
-`nodeSelector` allows you to run the operator Pod on a node whose labels match the specified nodeSelector labels.
+Allows you to run the operator Pod on a Node whose labels match the specified `nodeSelector` labels.
 You can use this optional feature if you want the operator Pod to run on a Node with particular labels.
 See [Assign Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) in the Kubernetes documentation for more details.
 This is not required if the operator Pod can run on any Node.

 Example:
 ```